paulobruno/PersonalSite/_pages/about.md

 <p style="text-align:left;">
 I'm a PhD student in Computer Science at <a href="https://www.gssi.it/">GSSI</a>, in L'Aquila.
-In collaboration with <a href="https://natema.github.io/ema-webpage/">Emanuele Natale</a> and <a href="https://www.pilucrescenzi.it/">Pierluigi Crescenzi</a>, I'm the main programmer of <a href="https://github.com/worlddynamics/WorldDynamics.jl">WorldDynamics.jl</a>, an open-source framework for world dynamics modeling and simulation.
+Advised by <a href="https://www.pilucrescenzi.it/">Pierluigi Crescenzi</a> and <a href="https://www.sns.it/it/persona/fosca-giannotti">Fosca Giannotti</a>, I'm doing research on <i>Conversational Explainable AI</i>, leveraging Large Language Model capabilities to develop an interactive user-centered tool.
 I'm also an external collaborator of the <a href="https://portal.dc.ufc.br/pesquisa/crab/">CRAb</a> research group in Brazil and the co-advisor of three graduate <a href="/students">students</a> on works with <i>Deep Reinforcement Learning</i>.
 </p>